sei-international/AFOLU-tool/docs/setup/installation.md

 layout: default
 ---

+# Installation

-# Installing the AFOLU Tool in LEAP
+To install the AFOLU tool in LEAP
 1. **Download the *AFOLU_v[CURRENT VERSION #].leap file*** from [GitHub](https://github.com/sei-international/AFOLU-tool) and install the tool in your LEAP software.

 2. Navigate to the **Downloads** folder (or wherever you saved the *AFOLU.leap* file), and double-click to install it in LEAP.
 Alternatively, you can also select **"Install from file"** from the LEAP software's **Area** menu.